ipresley96/pacman-chump/README.md

 This project made use of the setTimeout function and DOM manipulation.

-StackOverflow, Youtube and MDN were big helps with assisting.
+StackOverflow, Youtube and MDN were all a big help with assisting.

 For educational purposes